 In 1987, Chad Jantz teamed up with his master stonemason father, Kirby Jantz.
 Using a truck and wheelbarrow, the two formed Heartstone and set out to make Kirby’s vision of becoming a top concrete paver in Kansas and the Midwest a reality.

-30 years later, with concrete pavers and integrity at the core of our business, Heartstone has become a leader in the Midwest hardscaping industry for commercial, residential, and government clients in Kansas and Oklahoma.
+30 years later, with concrete pavers and integrity at the core of our business, Heartstone has become a leader in the Midwest hardscaping industry for commercial and government clients in Kansas, Oklahoma, and Missouri.
 Our custom brick, natural stone, and pavers are designed with enduring beauty to withstand the “hard” elements of exterior features for public spaces and homes.

 Heartstone has the grit and determination of a Midwest family-owned company that finds life in a competitive market.
-We’ve earned our reputation as “hardscape artisans” the honest way with innovation, persistence, and cultivating good people as our stepping stones to success.
+We’ve earned our reputation as “hardscape artisans” the honest way – with innovation, persistence & cultivating good people as our stepping stones to success.

 From planning at the approach, to the efficiency and master craftsmanship throughout the project, we’ll set your project apart from other Kansas and Midwest hardscaping.
 Always done right and on time.